StackPointCloud/stackpoint-api-docs/source/includes/_user.md

 Get and update your user account information.
 The user account cannot be deleted through the API.

+Note: Calling this API with a valid auth token creates a new user.

 ## GET All User Info

 ```shell